 According to Morocco World News, local women prepare rosewater in Morocco’s oasis valley ‘El kelaa M’gouna.‘ This is commonly known as the Valley of the Roses.
 Reportedly, women who live in the valley go to the fields to pick Damask roses every morning.

 Using rosewater can also help treat acne and balance the skin’s pH.
 All you need to do is spray some on a cotton pad and gently dab it on the affected area or spray it directly onto the skin.
-The water can also soothe the eyes and calm inflammation.
+Water can also soothe the eyes and calm inflammation.

 Not only will rosewater enhance self-care for your skin but your hair too.
 Spraying some rosewater onto dry or damp hair will keep it soft, hydrated, and frizz-free.